bbaudio-2025/Comfyui-MMH3-UltimateUpscale/README.md

 ## Changelog

+- **20260923 - Add new node MMH3 Tiled Diffusion (Experimental).** It can be used to replace spatial split, basically without any seam defects.
 - **20260905 - Latent upscale checkpoints are now `.safetensors` only.** Pickle formats (`.pth` / `.pt` / `.ckpt`) are no longer listed or loaded, because `torch.load()` on a pickle checkpoint can execute arbitrary code and `weights_only=True` is not a reliable mitigation on torch < 2.6 ([CVE-2025-32434](https://nvd.nist.gov/vuln/detail/CVE-2025-32434)).
 If you were using `minimax_h3_latent_upscaler_3d_fp32.pth`, convert it once (see [Upscale model format](#upscale-model-format-safetensors-only)) or switch to the fp16 / bf16 `.safetensors` build.
 The scanner now also searches every registered `latent_upscale_models` directory (including `extra_model_paths.yaml`) instead of only the first one.
 - **20260831 - Rearrange the code structure.
 Bugs fix and add some features.** Add `dynamic fade` to improve seam removal when denoise step>1.
 Add `brightness match` to to help reduce brightness flickering.
 - **20260829 - Add new nodes about Fun ControlNet to enhance performance.** Two nodes `MMH3 Fun Controlnet Inpaint` and `MMH3 Spatial Inpaint Params`, which help seamless spatial stitching and better consistance in higher denoise condition.
 To use these nodes you have to merge [kijai's pull request](https://github.com/Comfy-Org/ComfyUI/pull/15860) in comfyui.